 Many are familiar with WordPress but are you aware of the significant differences between WordPress.com and WordPress.org?
 WordPress itself is simply the application, but the two sites offer entirely different things in terms of servicing the CMS.

 If you’re unsure which to use for your website or blog, read on for our head-to-head comparison of the two platforms.
-This article will walk you through the differences between WP.com and WP.org, so you can make an informed choice when needed.

 WordPress.com technically offers web hosting services but only for WordPress-based websites.
 It’s owned and operated by Automattic, a company under Matt Mullenweg, who co-created the most popular CMS today.

 Despite this association, WordPress.com is mainly all about WP hosting.

 The site offers five WordPress web hosting plans, but similarities to traditional hosting providers end there.
 Instead of selling potential customers on plan capabilities, WordPress.com places greater emphasis on the platform itself.